-PAP vs CHAP.
-Is PAP less secure?
-One of the most common questions about RADIUS security asks “Is PAP secure?”
+PAP vs CHAP: A complete security comparison One of the most common questions about RADIUS security asks “Is PAP secure?”
 The usual answer is “no”, which is (in our opinion) simply wrong.
 A better answer is “Here’s a comparison of PAP and CHAP, ...
 Network Security Best Practices Network Security Protocols

 Is PAP secure?
-A common misconception is that PAP is less secure than other authentication protocols such as CHAP, MS-CHAP, or EAP-MSCHAP(v2).
+A complete analysis of PAP authentication security A common misconception is that PAP is less secure than other authentication protocols such as CHAP, MS-CHAP, or EAP-MSCHAP(v2).
 This perception arises because of a misunderstanding of how PAP is actua...
 Network Security Best Practices Network Security Protocols

 NetworkRADIUS Rebrands as InkBridge Networks, Expands to Support Broader Network Challenges for Enterprises FOR IMMEDIATE RELEASE Jana Sedivy InkBridge Networks JSedivy@InkBridgeNetworks.com inkbridgenetworks.com [OTTAWA, CANADA]: NetworkRADIUS is rebranding as InkBridge Networks, and expanding its focus as...